ram110406r/ram110406r/README.md

 ## 👋 About Me

-I am a **second-year engineering student** focused on building **AI-driven systems with real academic and societal impact**.
+I am a **second-year engineering student** with a strong interest in **backend systems, applied AI, and problem-driven software development**.
+I focus on building solutions that are technically sound, scalable, and useful in real-world contexts.
-My interests lie in **education technology, backend engineering, and applied AI systems**.

-- 🧠 Building an **EdTech startup (EDDGE)** — *currently in active development*
-- 🎯 Focused on **CBSE Class 9 & 11 exam-oriented learning systems**
+- 🧠 Exploring applications of **AI in education and learning systems**
+- 🎯 Interested in **exam-oriented and structured learning workflows**
-- ⚙️ Strong interest in **backend architecture, AI agents, and system design**
+- ⚙️ Actively learning **backend architecture, APIs, and system design**
 - 📸 Freelance Photographer — *RPHOTOG*

 I value **clarity, depth, and systems that scale**.

----

-## 🚧 Building Now

-### 🎓 **EDDGE — AI-Powered Learning Platform (Coming Soon)**
-> An EdTech startup focused on **personalized learning for board exam success**

-**Vision**
-- AI-personalized learning paths
-- Syllabus-restricted AI doubt solving
-- Step-by-step numerical reasoning
-- Performance analytics for students
-- Student, Teacher & Admin dashboards
-- CBSE Class 9 & 11 syllabus engine

-🚀 *Currently under active development*

 ---